liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 portlet com_liferay_login_web_portlet_LoginPortlet
 ```

-This occurs because @product@ can't use the HTTPS cookie when you use HTTP.
+This occurs because @sharepoint@ can't use the HTTPS cookie when you use HTTP.
 The
 end result is that new sessions are created on each page refresh.
 Follow these
 steps to resolve this issue in WebSphere: